 For all other www.aarp.org content: all rights are reserved and content may be reproduced, downloaded, disseminated, or transferred, for single use, or by nonprofit organizations for educational purposes, if correct attribution is made to AARP.

-Today, more than 10 million older adults are living in poverty in the U.S., and more than 37 million are just one life event away from slipping into it.
+Today, more than 10 million people over 50 are living in poverty in the U.S. All told, more than 37 million are either already in poverty or just one life event away from slipping into it.
 You can help.

 Learn how AARP Foundation is helping vulnerable older Americans get the food, housing, income and social connections needed to transform their lives.